aghoshpro/OntoRaster/README.md

 ### 4.1.
 Raster Ontology

-We have provided **Raster Ontology** ontology that describe meta-level information of $n$-dimensional generic raster data or coverage based on the [OGC Coverage Implementation Schema (CIS)](https://docs.ogc.org/is/09-146r8/09-146r8.html) and the paper [Andrejev et al., 2015](https://www2.it.uu.se/research/group/udbl/publ/DSDIS2015.pdf).
+We have provided **Raster Ontology** ontology that describe meta-level information of $n-dimensional$ generic raster data or coverage based on the [OGC Coverage Implementation Schema (CIS)](https://docs.ogc.org/is/09-146r8/09-146r8.html) and the paper [Andrejev et al., 2015](https://www2.it.uu.se/research/group/udbl/publ/DSDIS2015.pdf).
 As of now it only describes only regular gridded coverage or geospatial raster data.
 The _RegularGridDomain_ and _RangeType_ classes capture all the information about the domains and ranges of a grid coverage.

 <img src="diagrams/RasterOntology.png"/>

 ### 4.2.
-GeoSPARQL v1.1 Ontology
+GeoSPARQL v1.1

 For vector data we are using [GeoSPARQL v1.1 Ontology](https://opengeospatial.github.io/ogc-geosparql/geosparql11/index.html) introduces classes likes features, geometries, and their representation using Geography Markup Language (GML) and Well-Known Text (WKT) literals, and includes topological relationship vocabularies.
 GeoSPARQL also provides an extension of the standard SPARQL query interface, supporting a set of topological functions for quantitative reasoning.

 ### 4.3.
-CityGML v2.0 Ontology
+CityGML v2.0

 We are also using [CityGML v2.0 Ontology](https://cui.unige.ch/isi/ke/ontologies) developed by the University of Geneva for the ontology component of the KG construction phase and further modified by [Ding et al., 2024](https://doi.org/10.1080/10095020.2024.2337360) by adding further classes on addresses (including xAL) and removing object properties with the same IRI as data properties.